wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 <hr>
 **KUDERA + MPEARSONATER** · *What Have We Become?*

+KUDERA + MPEARSONATER is an ongoing collaboration between garment designer and textile artist Alena Kudera + dancer and performance maker Mary Pearson, in search of an embodied and felt response to environmental crisis.

 Content Warning: please click [here](/warnings).

-KUDERA's collection of garments and accessories are made from single use plastics, fast fashion, and other materials destined for the landfill.<br>Solo danced by Mary Pearson.<br>Immersive digital habitat co-created by electro-acoustic composer Caterina McEvoy and multimedia artist & production designer Noel Jones.<br>Made in collaboration with dance makers Amy Voris & Laura Doehler.<br>Part of a larger work-in-progress supported using public funding by Arts Council England, Developing Your Creative Practice.
+KUDERA's collection of garments and accessories are made from single use plastics, fast fashion, and other materials destined for the landfill · Solo danced by Mary Pearson · Immersive digital habitat co-created by electro-acoustic composer Caterina McEvoy, and multimedia artist and production designer Noel Jones · Made in collaboration with dance makers Amy Voris and Laura Doehler.<br>Part of a larger work-in-progress supported using public funding by Arts Council England, Developing Your Creative Practice.

-KUDERA + MPEARSONATER is an ongoing collaboration between garment designer and textile artist Alena Kudera + dancer and performance maker Mary Pearson, in search of an embodied and felt response to environmental crisis.

 Insta <a href="https://instagram.com/kudera.a" target="_blank">@kudera.a</a> <a href="https://instagram.com/mpearsonater" target="_blank">@mpearsonater</a>
 <hr>
 **Maelstrom Theatre** · *Unapologetic (work-in-progress)*

-A darkly comedic dance-theatre work exploring the shifting visibility of women in the dance industry.
-Through a fusion of contemporary, commercial, and mixed media movement with character-driven text, the piece follows performers at different career stages — emerging dancers in their 20s, established artists in their 30s, and seasoned professionals in their 40s and 50s — grappling with the pressures of recognition, opportunity, and longevity in an industry that often renders them invisible.
+A darkly comedic dance-theatre work exploring the shifting visibility of women in the dance industry.<br>Through a fusion of contemporary, commercial, and mixed media movement with character-driven text, the piece follows performers at different career stages — emerging dancers in their 20s, established artists in their 30s, and seasoned professionals in their 40s and 50s — grappling with the pressures of recognition, opportunity, and longevity in an industry that often renders them invisible.

 Content Warning: please click [here](/warnings).

-Collaborator & director: Lindsey Brocklebank<br>Collaborators & performers: Cara Marsh, Debbie Milner, Jasmin Saulo, Katherine Hollinson, Kyrah Decoteau, Rowena Gander, Sammy Allen, Sarah Jane Lockwood, Sophie Ellison, The D Twins
+Collaborator & director: Lindsey Brocklebank · Collaborators & performers: Cara Marsh, Debbie Milner, Jasmin Saulo, Katherine Hollinson, Kyrah Decoteau, Rowena Gander, Sammy Allen, Sarah Jane Lockwood, Sophie Ellison, The D Twins

 Insta <a href="https://instagram.com/maelstromtheatre" target="_blank">@maelstromtheatre</a> <a href="https://instagram.com/lindseybrockleb" target="_blank">@lindseybrockleb</a>
 <hr>
 **NéaSynergy** · *Io sono quien Soy*

-A journey through doubt, identity, and self-acceptance, where fear turns into freedom and differences become our strength.
+A journey through doubt, identity, and self-acceptance — where fear turns into freedom and differences become our strength.

 Beatrice is a Manchester-based Italian-Portuguese dance artist.
 Trained in ballet, contemporary, and floorwork, she explores her heritage through movement, integrating African dance and capoeira.
 Passionate about sharing dance, she helps others discover their creativity through movement.<br>Nessa Ndong is a dynamic dancer blending Afro dance, hip-hop, and contemporary styles.
 Originally from Equatorial Guinea and now Manchester-based, she brings high-energy performances to international stages, celebrating culture and identity through movement.